misoboute/baking/Sourdough-Barbari-Bread.template.md

 Pinch two points of the dough almost 5cm apart and stretch between the fingers.
 The dough should be stretched like cling wrap around the fingers to make a very thin, almost transparent window pane.
 If the dough is not yet strong enough, it will tear before the window pane is formed.

 ### Timing
 How long the bulk rise takes depends on the strength of the levain and the ambient temperature (which could vary over time).
 These two factors are not easily measurable or controllable.
-The bulk rise is done when the volume of the dough increases to about 150% of its starting volume (which you should have noted before the first set of stretch and fold).
-A rise that's less than 150% could result in a tighter crumb unless the loaves are given a longer final rise (after shaping).
-A rise that's considerably higher than 140% could consume all the dough strength and without enough strength the dough will lose much of its gas during the preshape and shape steps.
+The bulk rise is done when the volume of the dough increases to about ${finalRiseVolIncPercent} of its starting volume (which you should have noted before the first set of stretch and fold).
+A rise that's too much less than this could result in a tighter crumb unless the loaves are given a longer final rise (after shaping).
+A rise that's considerably higher than this could consume all the dough strength and without enough strength the dough will lose much of its gas during the preshape and shape steps.
 Trust the volume measurements more than the time measurements.
 Besides when the dough is over-fermented, it becomes extremely difficult to work with due to its loss of strength.
 It becomes sticky and won't hold to itself as a stronger dough would.

 In my experience (see previous bake entries), for type 500 (all-purpose) flour, a 170% rise leads to a slightly tighter crumb than a 130% rise with equal final rise times.
 Somewhere in between should be the ideal limit which is different for different types of flour.
-So for type 500 flour, go for a 135% bulk rise and for type 850 flour you could go up to 170%.
+For type 500 flour, go for a 125% bulk rise and for type 850 flour you could go up to 160%.
 For anything in between, make linear adjustments.
 Although I haven't experimented with intermediate flour types yet, I assume this calculation to be safe.
-For instance, for type 650, you could go for a 150% bulk rise because:
+For instance, for type 650, you could go for a 140% bulk rise because:
-(650 - 500) / 10 + 135 = 150
+(650 - 500) / 10 + 125 = 140

 _The window pane test before the first set of stretch and fold_
 ![The window pane test before the first set of stretch and fold](images/Barbari-8/11-stretch-1-window-pane.jpg)